0x21F/COP4520PA2/README.md

 It would be the 2nd approach with an added backoff period so the people can experience the party a little bit.
 It's also fair too so no partygoer can complain.

 This is arguably more ideal than the 3rd queue system since I'm restricting the max N threads to like 16.
 Anderson queues would likely be slower at such numbers (if we follow the slides).

+# Running this stuff
+I'll probably make a MakeFile in the morning but for now cope.